Julian-Bio0404/Ludus-Hub/README.md

 ## Run

 to run the project:

+create an .env file and set the variables of the .env_example file

 ```bash
 docker-compose -f local.yml build
 docker-compose -f  local.yml run --rm django python manage.py collectstatic